 If you've been keeping up with the abortion debate in this country, you have no doubt heard some very interesting claims made by anti-abortion activists.
-Some of these claims need to be taken seriously, but others...well, not so much.
-In the spirit of raising the level of discourse, here are ten provably false claims that anti-abortion activists really need to stop repeating.
+Some of these claims deserve to be taken seriously, but others...well, not so much.
+In the spirit of honesty, here are ten provably false claims that anti-abortion activists really need to stop repeating.

 1. "You can't be pro-choice and be anti-death penalty/anti-war at the same time."

 False.
 The pro-choice position is predicated on the idea that women have the right to decide whether to carry their pregnancies to term.
 The victims of the death penalty and war are fully conscious persons rather than presentient entities in a woman's womb, so the moral questions involved are entirely different.

 Mostly false.
 In 1997, the New England Journal of Medicine published the largest-scale study ever on this subject--with 1.5 million participants--which concluded that there is no independent link between abortion and breast cancer.
 Clearly if abortion does increase the risk of breast cancer, it does so by an undetectably small margin.
 Becoming pregnant and carrying a pregnancy to term may, however, reduce the risk of breast cancer.